wangchek/wangchek.github.io/content/authors/admin/_index.md

 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---

-I am Yusen Feng (冯雨森), a Ph.D student from [Center on Frontiers of Computing Studies (CFCS)](http://cfcs.pku.edu.cn), Peking University, advised by [Prof. Libin Liu](http://libliu.info/).
+I am Yusen Feng (冯雨森), a second year Ph.D student from [Center on Frontiers of Computing Studies (CFCS)](http://cfcs.pku.edu.cn), Peking University, advised by [Prof. Libin Liu](http://libliu.info/).
 I have a broad range of interests, with a particular focus on the control of physics-based character animation, biologically-plausible control design, and muscle actuator simulations.
 My interest in physics, especially mechanics and natural phenomena, was sparked in high school and further nurtured during my undergraduate studies.
 I also personally enjoy exploring physical phenomena related to fluids and soft bodies.